Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Like the energy stored in the liver as glycogen or in adipose tissue as triglyceride, old, non-functional proteins represent a kind of third energy repository.
 As with purging visceral fat, cleansing our cells of these low or non-functional proteins improves our health.
 It rejuvenates our cells while releasing needed energy through a process that helps keep our metabolism high when we fast.
 Fasting is an essential part of my anti-aging strategy.

 2) Fat burning: Our bodies have two main fuel sources: sugar and fat.
-When we eat diets rich in carbohydrates – especially fast carbs – our bodies choose to run on sugar because doing so is easier.
+When we eat diets rich in carbohydrates—especially fast carbs—our bodies choose to run on sugar because doing so is easier.
 But if there are no readily available carbs to eat and we start to run out of glycogen reserves in our liver and muscles, our bodies default to fat burning as their primary source of energy.

 Fasting v.
 Intermittent fasting

 Amazingly, by contrast, fasting (24 or more hours without calories) does not slow our metabolism at all.
 At about the same time that we begin to induce autophagy, we actually experience a small boost in metabolism.
 Cleaning up or replacing old, senescent cells is hard work which keeps our body’s metabolism high, enabling us to lose fat through fasting without saddling ourselves with a permanently slowed metabolic rate.
-And activating cellular self-repair mechanisms through autophagy enables us to avoid stretch marks and sagging skin as we lose the fat.
+And activating cellular self-repair mechanisms through autophagy enables us to avoid stretch marks and sagging skin as we lose weight.

 Principle 5: Mix It Up